Arfana Mallah

 Arfana Mallah (عرفانہ ملاح) is a Pakistani Human rights activist, leader of the Women's Action Forum and a professor of Chemistry at the University of Sindh, Jamshoro, Sindh, Pakistan.

 Education

-Mallah's full name is Arfana Begum.
-She received a Masters degree in Chemistry from Quaid-i-Azam University Islamabad in 1998, a M.Phil in analytical Chemistry in 2002 and a PhD in Chemistry in 2011 from University of Sindh Jamshoro.
+Arfana BegumMallah received a master's degree in chemistry from Quaid-i-Azam University Islamabad in 1998, a M.Phil in analytical Chemistry in 2002 and a PhD in Chemistry in 2012 from the University of Sindh at Jamshoro.

 Career

-Mallah joined University of Sindh in 2003 as lecturer in Dr. M. A. Kazi institute of Chemistry at the University of Sindh, Jamshoro, Sindh, and now serving as full Professor in same institute Pakistan.
+As of 2023, Mallah is a professor at the Dr. M. A. Kazi institute of Chemistry, University of Sindh at Jamshoro, Sindh, Pakistan.

-She remain active in teachers union since she joined University as lecturer and became a first elected female president of Sindh University Teachers association (SUTA), she set the record of winning and was elected five times as an elected President of association.
-She was also elected as member of Sindh University syndicate twice and was first female elected member of Sindh University syndicate.
+Mallah has been active in teachers' trades unionism since she joined the University of Sindh as a lecturer.
+She was the first elected female General Secretary of Sindh University Teachers association (SUTA) and was re-elected for a record further four terms of office.
+She was also elected as a member of Sindh University syndicate twice and was the first female elected member of it.

-Dr. Mallah is primarily known as women right activist across Sindh and Pakistan, she is founder member of Women Action forum Hyderabad Chapter and main organizer of Aurat Azadi March in Hyderabad, Sindh.
-She played main role in raising consciousness against honor killing in Sindh.